 Goal 1 – Program graduates will be clinically competent.

-Outcome 1: Students will interpret pertinent data to accurately deliver radiation therapy treatments.
+Outcome 1: Students interpret pertinent data to accurately deliver radiation therapy treatments.

-Outcome 2: Students accurately positions patients for treatment delivery.
+Outcome 2: Students accurately position patients for treatment delivery.

-Outcome 3: Students will instruct the patient regarding identified treatment side effects within the scope of practice.
+Outcome 3: Students instruct the patient regarding identified treatment side effects within the scope of practice.

 Goal 2 – Students will demonstrate written and oral communication skills.

-Outcome 2: Students will demonstrate appropriate oral communication skills with patients.
+Outcome 2: Students demonstrate appropriate oral communication skills with patients.

 Goal 3 – Students will demonstrate critical thinking skills.

-Outcome 1: Students will determine appropriate actions when presented with non-routine clinical scenarios.
+Outcome 1: Students determine appropriate actions when presented with non-routine clinical scenarios.

-Outcome 2: Students will evaluate images to ensure proper patient alignment.
+Outcome 2: Students evaluate images to ensure proper patient alignment.

 Goal 4 – Students will demonstrate professional work standards.

-Outcome 1: Students will exhibit professional standards and behaviors.
+Outcome 1: Students exhibit professional standards and behaviors.

-Outcome 2: Students will assess the importance of professional development.
+Outcome 2: Students assess the importance of professional development.